Free Methodist Women in the South Part II

 Free Methodist Women in the South Part I

 During the 1890s and early 1900s numerous women wrote to The Free Methodist to share reports about their local congregations or the evangelistic crusades they were leading.
 Over the next few posts, I’ll be republishing ministry reports from women who lived and ministered in the southern states.
 Their stories are remarkable, and they should be allowed to tell their stories in their own words without my summary.
 See Free Methodist Women of the South Part II for more stories of these amazing pioneers!
-February 7, 1894, Hazelhurst, Mississippi Husband and myself are in meetings most of the time.
-It means … Continue reading Free Methodist Women in the South Part I
+Mrs. J.E.
+Beasley February 7, 1894 Hazelhurst, Mississippi Husband and myself are in meetings most of the … Continue reading Free Methodist Women in the South Part I

 Walter Sellew’s Why Not?
 Is it Really a Defense of Women’s Ministry?